What is a Vampire Attack?

 (Click here to learn about Decentralised Finance)

-Did the attack succeed?
+Was the attack successful?

 In this instance, SushiSwap provided higher returns on investment to liquidity providers (LPs) that shifted from UNI to SUSHI.
-On the Ethereum Network, 1000 SUSHI tokens are given out by Uniswap to liquidity providers in the targeted liquidity pools, such as LINK-ETH and YFI-ETH.
+On the Ethereum Network, 1000 SUSHI tokens were given out by Uniswap to liquidity providers in the targeted liquidity pools, such as LINK-ETH and YFI-ETH.

-Users with an NFT transaction volume of at least 3 ETH on the OpenSea platform between blocks 12,642,194 and 13,812,868 received rewards from Ethereum during a six-month period.
+Users with an NFT transaction volume of at least 3 ETH on OpenSea between blocks 12,642,194 and 13,812,868 received rewards from Ethereum during a six-month period.
 Additionally, the first NFT transaction on LooksRare based on ERC-721 or ERC-1155 must be made in order to qualify for the airdrop.

 By forcing these users to use its platform, LooksRare effectively launched a vampire attack against the OpenSea platform while simultaneously targeting active OpenSea users.